application assignments azure

 Managed resource group

-This resource group holds all the resources that are required by the managed application.
+This resource group holds all the resources required by the managed application.
 For example, an application's virtual machines, storage accounts, and virtual networks.
 The customer might have limited access to this resource group because unless permission options are changed, the customer doesn't manage the individual resources for the managed application.
 The publisher's access to this resource group corresponds to the role specified in the managed application definition.
 For example, the publisher might request the Owner or Contributor role for this resource group.
 The access is either permanent or limited to a specific time.
 The publisher can choose to not have access to the managed resource group.

 When the managed application is published to the marketplace , the publisher can grant customers the ability to perform specific actions on resources in the managed resource group or be given full access.
 For example, the publisher can specify that customers can restart virtual machines.
 All other actions beyond read actions are still denied.
 Changes to resources in a managed resource group by a customer with granted actions are subject to the Azure Policy assignments within the customer's tenant scoped to include the managed resource group.